Infineon/mtb-example-wlan-offloads/README.md

 Typically, TCP keepalive packets are sent every 45 or 60 seconds on an idle TCP connection; the connection is dropped after three sequential ACKs are missed.
 This means that the host MCU must wake up periodically to send TCP keepalive packets to maintain the TCP connection during the idle state.

-The TCP keepalive offload part of the LPA helps you improve the power consumption of your connected system by reducing the time the host needs to stay awake to support TCP keepalive requests.
-This is achieved by offloading the TCP keepalive functionality to the WLAN device so that the host MCU can be dedicated for your application.
+The TCP keepalive offloads part of the LPA helps you improve the power consumption of your connected system by reducing the time the host needs to stay awake to support TCP keepalive requests.
+This is achieved by offloading the TCP keepalive functionality to the WLAN device so that the host MCU can be dedicated to your application.

 This section describes how to enable TCP keepalive offload and configure four different sockets for TCP connections.

-Figure 2 shows that the host wakes up for incoming TCP traffic when offload is not enabled.
+**Figure 2** shows that the host wakes up for incoming TCP traffic when offload is not enabled.
 On the other hand, the host can save more power by entering and staying in deep sleep for a longer time when the TCP keepalive activity is offloaded to the WLAN device.

 **Figure 2.
 TCP keepalive offload disabled vs. enabled**